Newman - Dean House & Barn

 Family Home and Dr. Dean's Medical Office

 George A. Dean M.D.
-(1904-1970) and wife Louise purchased 11 West Church in 1937 and used it as their home and the doctor's internal medicine and allergy practice.
+(1904-1970) and wife Louise purchased 11 West Church in 1937, and used it as their home and the doctor's internal medicine and allergy practice.
 Dr. Dean was a part of the team that discovered cortisone.
 He held high-level positions at the Genesee Hospital, Strong Memorial, and the University of Rochester faculty.
-He was the Fairport School Physician for 25yrs and Health Officer for 15yrs.
-The Dean's daughter Barbara D. Stewart bought the property from her mother's estate in 1996 and renovated the home extensively.
+He was the Fairport School Physician for twenty-five years and Health Officer for fifteen years.
+The Dean's daughter, Barbara D. Stewart, bought the property from her mother's estate in 1996 and renovated the home extensively.
 It received the Historic Home Award from the Landmark Society of Western NY in 2002.

 Victorian Era – Queen Anne